-Join Jon Peck for an in-depth discussion in this video Installing webgrind for profiling, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Installing webgrind for profiling, part of Learning Linux for PHP Developers (2014).

 …One of the features of Xdebug is a profiler, which analyzes program…execution to measure memory usage, duration,…and the frequency of function calls.…The profiler generates files that can be analyzed…with third-party tools such as Webgrind, which I'll demonstrate.…Profiling is extremely susceptible to the observer effect.…Meaning it's going to greatly slow execution when it's happening.…Therefore, Xdebug leaves it off by default and provides an…option to selectively enable profiling for a single page load.…Let's start by enabling the trigger for profiling.…